-Onshore market is typically referred to the equity market located in China for example companies listed on the Shanghai or Shenzhen stock exchange (e.g CSI 300 index).
-These are referred to as onshore because it is segregated from the rest of the global financial system.
+There are two major markets for Chinese shares.
+Onshore market refers to the equity markets located in China for example companies listed on the Shanghai or Shenzhen stock exchange (e.g CSI 300 index).
+These are called onshore because it is segregated from the rest of the global financial system.

-Offshore commonly refers to Hong Kong, either Chinese companies listed there or Hong Kong domiciled companies (Hang Seng Index).
+Offshore commonly refers to Hong Kong which is made up of either Chinese companies listed there or Hong Kong domiciled companies (Hang Seng Index).
 While nominally a Chinese territory, the financial system is independent of the onshore market where there are free movement of capital between Hong Kong and the rest of the world.

-Investors can use a number of financial instruments in gaining exposure to the Chinese equity markets:
+Investors have a number of options to gain exposure to Chinese equities.

 - China ETF: Index fund which tracks the performance of Chinese equities (either onshore / offshore or passive / actively managed)